egberts/egberts.github.io-src/content/articles/ca-certificates-debian.md

 Linux using the `update-ca-certificates` tool as part of `ca-certificates` Debian package.

-Also it details what my current thoughts are regarding the auditable aspect of Root CA, its intermediate CA, trusted CA and blacklisting CAs.
+Also it details what my current thoughts are regarding the audit-able aspect of Root CA, its intermediate CA, trusted CA and blacklisting CAs.

 For the first round of audit, by executing the `update-ca-certificates --fresh` using `strace -f`, the output has compile a list of files read and written by `update-ca-certificates`.